22cans: History

-In February 2019, 22cans announced Legacy, a game inspired by Molyneux's first released game, The Entrepreneur (1984).
-The studio underwent an undisclosed number of layoffs in February 2021, though confirming that development would continue.
-Molyneux announced in December 2021 that Legacy will incorporate blockchain-based elements including non-fungible tokens, which will allow players to sell and purchase virtual goods as part of the business simulation gameplay.
+In February 2019, 22cans announced Legacy, a game inspired by Molyneux's first released game, The Entrepreneur (1984), a text-based business simulation game about running a fledgling company.
+The studio underwent an undisclosed number of layoffs in February 2021, though confirmed that development would continue.
+Molyneux announced in December 2021 that Legacy will incorporate blockchain-based elements including non-fungible tokens (NFTs), which will allow players to sell and purchase virtual goods as part of the business simulation gameplay.
+By March 2022, before the announcement of a release date and more than a year-and-a-half before the game's eventual release, all in-game land plots were sold by 22cans, generating over US$50,000,000 in revenue from cryptocurrency-based sales of digital land NFTs.
+The game was released to the public on 26 October 2023 on Gala Games as a freemium title for macOS and Microsoft Windows.